abazsuly/lab/kubernetes/kubernetes_notes.md

   - Storage (volumes attached to pod, available to all containers)
   - Networking

+## ReplicaSets
+ReplicaSets are replicated pods managed by deployments.

+## Namespaces
+Isolates groups of resources within a single cluster.

 ## Commands
 `k run nginx-yaml --image=nginx --dry-run=client -o yaml` Generates the yaml of a pod that would be sent to the cluster without sending it.
 Good for creating yaml template of a pod quickly.